kodecocodes/i9t/contacts/contacts.markdown

     self.presentViewController(alert, animated: true, completion: nil) }
   return
 }
 ```

-Here's the breakdown:
+It looks like a lot of detailed code, but it breaks down quite simply:

-1. `CNContactFormatter` is a class for generating display names from stored contacts, much line `NSDateFormatter` does for dates.
-It's locale-aware so will present names as they should be seen.
+1. The `CNContactFormatter` class generates locale-aware display names from stored contacts, much as `NSDateFormatter` does with dates.
-2. You use the formatter to create a string representing a contact's name.
-This name is generated using the contact's given and family name as well as any titles and suffixes (e.g. Jr.)
+2. Next, you use the formatter to create the name string based on the contact's given and family name, as well as any titles and suffixes.
-3. You create a predicate for searching the contacts store based on the name string you've just generated.
+3. You then create a predicate for searching the contacts store based on the name string generated in the previous step.
-4. `CNContactStore` allows you to query the user's contacts for those matching a predicate.
-In this case, you used `CNContact`'s `predicateForContactsMatchingName(_:)` method to create an `NSPredicate` that finds contacts with a name similar to the provided string.
+4. `CNContactStore` lets you query the user's contacts for those matching the predicate.
+In this case, you used `CNContact`'s `predicateForContactsMatchingName(_:)` method to create an `NSPredicate` that finds contacts having a name similar to the provided string.
-4. You only save the contact if there are no contacts matching the name, in order to prevent duplicates, so there is a `guard` statement to stop the process if there is already a match.
+4. You only save the contact if there aren't any matches; the `guard` statement stops the process in the event of name matches.

+[TODO: FPE: The pragmatic part of me wonders why we didn't just use the email address as the key to prevent duplicates! ;]

 > **Note**: `unifiedContactsMatchingPredicate(_:keysToFetch:)` has a `keysToFetch` parameter that you ultimately ignore by passing in an empty array.
-However, if you were to try to access or modify the contacts that were fetched, it would throw an error because the keys were not fetched.
-If you wanted to access the fetched contacts' first names, for example, you would have to add `CNContactGivenNameKey` to `keysToFetch`.
+However, if you were to try to access or modify the fetched contacts, you'd see an error thrown as the keys weren't fetched.
+For example, if you wanted to access the fetched contacts' first names you'd have to add `CNContactGivenNameKey` to `keysToFetch`.

-Run the app, and try to use the **Create Contact** action on the same friend multiple times.
-Once the contact has been added, the app will not add the contact a second time.
+Build and run your app; try to add a contact that already exists and the app prevents you from doing so.

-Congratulations – You have now dramatically improved RWConnect and learned a ton about the new Contacts framework while doing so!
+You're done!
+You've dramatically improved RWConnect — and learned a ton about the new Contacts framework in the process!

-## Where to Go From Here
+## Where to Go From Here?

-By this point, you now know just about everything you need to use the Contacts and ContactsUI frameworks in your own apps.
-However, there is still more to learn about the frameworks if you want to dig even deeper.
+At this point you've learned just about everything you need to use the Contacts and ContactsUI frameworks in your own apps.
+However, there is more to learn about the two frameworks if you want to dig even deeper.

-To learn more, be sure to visit the Contact framework guide (https://developer.apple.com/library/prerelease/ios/documentation/Contacts/Reference/Contacts_Framework/index.html#//apple_ref/doc/uid/TP40015328).
+To learn more, be sure to visit the Contact framework guide at [TODO: FPE: bit.ly please] (https://developer.apple.com/library/prerelease/ios/documentation/Contacts/Reference/Contacts_Framework/index.html#//apple_ref/doc/uid/TP40015328).

-Also, check out WWDC 2015 Session 223: Introducing the Contacts Framework for iOS and OS X (https://developer.apple.com/videos/wwdc/2015/?id=223).
+You can also check out the WWDC 2015 Session 223: Introducing the Contacts Framework for iOS and OS X [TODO: FPE: bit.ly please] (https://developer.apple.com/videos/wwdc/2015/?id=223).